 This temple is dedicated to Vishnu the protector.
 The bas-reliefs in this temple depict stories from Krishnayana.

 Vishnu is portrayed as having four hands, two of which are raised up and the other two are down.
 His upper right-hand holds the Sudarshana Chakra and the lower one holds the Gada (Mace).
 His upper left-hand holds the Shanka (Conch) and the lower one holds the Padma (Lotus Flower).
 This is how Vishnu is typically portrayed in Hindu temples in India and Southeast Asia.
 Just like many other statues in Prambanan, Vishnu is standing on a lotus flower pedestal mounted on a square-shaped yoni.

 Each of the Trimurti temples has a wahana temple in front of them.

-The temple for Shiva’s vehicle Nandi the Bull is in front of the Shiva Temple.
-In the inner chamber of this temple, the statue of Nandi is in the middle, and the statues of Surya Deva (Sun God) and Chandra Deva (Moon God) are on the left and right sides of Nandi respectively.
-These three statues symbolize the constant watch of Shiva by his vehicle Nandi and the Sun and Moon Gods.
+The temple for Shiva’s vehicle Nandi is in front of the Shiva Temple.
+In the inner chamber of this temple, the statue of Nandi is in the middle, and the statues of Dewa Surya (Sun God) and Dewa Chandra (Moon God) are on the left and right sides of Nandi respectively.
+These three statues symbolize the constant watch of Shiva by his vehicle Nandi and the celestial objects, Sun and Moon.

 Statues inside the Nandi Temple